 - Can you terminate the agreement if you are dissatisfied?

 Licensing content for ads is a new creator monetization strategy that can be light touch and produce meaningful income.
 Before you sign off on a deal to license your content, make sure you are going through this checklist to ensure you are getting a fair deal.
 You want to be a great brand partner, but you also need to make sure your content is going to be used fairly.
-If a brand has approached you about licensing and you have questions, please email me.
-I am happy to help: email@example.com
+If a brand has approached you about licensing and you have questions, please email our Brand Partnerships Team.
+We are happy to help: email@example.com.

 Disclaimer: All information in this post is provided for educational purposes only and should not be considered legal advice for any specific person or specific situation.